LiuYuancheng/PLC_and_RTU_Simulator/README.md

    - **PLC (Programmable Logic Controller):** PLCs are programmable devices designed primarily for controlling machinery and processes in industrial environments.
 They are used to automate sequences of operations, monitor inputs from sensors, and control outputs to actuators based on programmed logic.
    - **RTU (Remote Terminal Unit):** RTUs are specialized devices used primarily for remote monitoring and control of distributed assets in industrial applications, such as in oil and gas pipelines, water distribution systems, and electrical substations.
 They typically collect data from sensors and equipment in remote locations and transmit it to a central control system for monitoring and analysis.
 2. **Architecture:**
    - **PLC:** PLCs are standalone controllers with built-in processing capabilities, memory, and input/output (I/O) modules.
 They are often used for local control within a single machine or process.
+The communication protocol used for PLC are Modbus or S7Comm
    - **RTU:** RTUs are often part of a larger SCADA (Supervisory Control and Data Acquisition) system.
-They are designed to interface with sensors and devices in remote locations and communicate data back to a central SCADA master station using communication protocols such as Modbus, DNP3, or IEC 60870.
+They are designed to interface with sensors and devices in remote locations and communicate data back to a central SCADA master station using communication protocols such as S7Comm, DNP3, or IEC 60870.
 3. **I/O Capacity:**
    - **PLC:** PLCs typically have a limited number of I/O points (inputs and outputs) built into the controller itself.
 However, they can often be expanded with additional I/O modules to accommodate larger systems.
    - **RTU:** RTUs are designed to handle a larger number of I/O points distributed across remote locations.
 They may have multiple communication ports to connect to various sensors, instruments, and control devices.